Ahmedloay2/Cardiology-Department-System/BackEnd/Caridology-Department-System/Caridology-Department-System/documents/API.md

 - Appointment dates must be in the future
 - Only assigned users can modify their own appointments
 - Doctors can only mark appointments after the scheduled time
+- Medical reports can only be created and updated by doctors
+- Reports are permanently linked to specific appointments and patients